lshzh-ww/RmMesh/README.md

 ### Load Data

 All ARPES scan images should be stored as a 3D matrix in a MATLAB data file.
-The matrix should be of the form data(index,row,column), where the index labeled different images and (row,column) labeled a certain pixel in that image.
+The matrix should be of the form data(index,row,column), where the index labels different images and (row,column) labels a certain pixel in that image.

 Right-click the color bar to change the color mapping.